sepfy/libpeer/examples/home_camera/README.md

 cd pear && mkdir cmake && cd cmake cmake -DENABLE_EXAMPLES=on ..
 make
-./examples/home_camera/home_camera
+./examples/surveillance/surveillance
 ```

 Open Google-Chrome and go to https://raspberrypi.local.
-You can communication with Raspberry Pi and watch the camera video remotely.
+You will see real-time of the camera video.